alexanderchoban/resume/Resume.md

 https://github.com/alexanderchoban

 ## Overview
-Alexander has over ten years of experience applying technology to business needs.
-He has an extremely wide variety of skills including programming in C# / .NET & .NET Core, Node, Angular, ASP, VB Script and JavaScript, business analysis, architecting databases and writing complex queries, server administration, and project management.
+Alexander is a strong and robust React and Redux developer with over ten years of experience applying technology to business needs.
+He has an extremely wide variety of skills including programming in EcmaScript, C#, and VB Script, business analysis, architecting databases and writing complex queries, server administration, and project management.
 One of Alexander’s strongest assets is his ability to automate processes and solve complex problems.
 Alexander has a long history in online marketing and ecommerce solutions.
 He has helped clients use SEO, advertising, and affiliate programs to increase ecommerce sales.
 On top of Alexander’s technical prowess, he also has the acumen to work with people.
-He has worked with clients to develop and document business requirements and has managed and mentored programmers while working on large and small scale projects.
+He has worked with clients to develop and document business requirements and has managed and mentored programmers while working on large and small-scale projects.
 This mix of technical knowledge, ability to solve problems, and strong people skills makes Alexander a star player on any technical team.

 ## Technical Skills
-* **Software:** Visual Studio Code, Git, Docker, Visual Studio 2008+, Team Foundation Server, SQL Server Management Studio Eclipse, xCode, Dreamweaver, Adobe Photoshop, Visio
+* **Software:** Visual Studio Code, Git, Docker, Visual Studio, Team Foundation Server, SQL Server Management Studio, xCode, Adobe Photoshop, Visio
-* **Languages:** ASP.NET Core C#, Node/ES6, ASP.NET C#, .NET C#, Classic ASP (VB6), HTML, Web Browser Javascript, JQuery, Objective-C
-(iPhone Development), PHP, Linux Bash Script
+* **Languages:** ASP.NET Core C#, Node and EcmaScript, ASP.NET C#, .NET C#, Classic ASP (VB6), HTML, Web Browser Javascript, JQuery, Objective-C, PHP, Linux Bash
 * **Project Management Tools:** Jira, TFS, ConnectWise
-* **Databases:** Mongo and Extensive knowledge of Stored Procedures, Triggers, Indexing, Packages, &amp; Full Text Indexing in MSSQL and MySQL
+* **Databases:** Mongo, SQL, MySQL with extensive knowledge of Stored Procedures, Triggers, Indexing, Packages, &amp; Full Text Indexing
 * **Hardware** Ability to replace memory, hard drives, etc. on both desktops and servers.
 Ability to configure and debug basic network hardware.
 * **Applications:** Ecommerce websites, marketing websites, back end order processing, tracking, and